-“I’m a city boy, and like many people, I’m very disconnected from the food I eat and the challenging realities farmers face every day,” the designer tells The Y Circus.
+“I’m a city boy, and like many people, I’m very disconnected from the food I eat and the realities the farmers are facing every day,” the designer tells The Y Circus.
 “It’s easy to judge and condemn agriculture as unsustainable when one knows only very little about it.
-The farmers who get up every morning at 5 am to tend the land are working very hard and take many financial risks.
+The farmers who get up every morning at 5 am to tend the land are taking many financial risks.
 And they also see the need for change.
-In the end, we are all part of the same ecosystem.
-Grow is an homage to the farmer and the fields that feed the world.”
+In the end, we are all part of the same ecosystem.”

 For the installation, Roosegaarde drew inspiration from scientific light recipes that improve plant growth.
 He and his team of engineers and designers collaborated closely with scientists from Wageningen University & Research as well as experts from the World Economic Forum Davos.
 Studies have shown that UV light can protect crops from damage.
 For example, it can help against powdery mildew, which often ruins entire crops.
 Scientists investigate different wavelengths, light recipes, and cultivar responses to UV.
 According to Prof. Dr. Wargent, Ph.D., Chief Science Officer at BioLumic, and a leading expert in plant photobiology, scientific research shows that specific light recipes can enhance growth and reduce pesticide use up to 50%.